Rhaelkan/Rhaelkan/README.md

 IOT Software Engineer
 -------------------

-First of all, welcome to my github profile.
-As you can see above, I am a Front End Developer.
-I started this journey in my university years and I have always looked for ways to improve myself and I am still looking for ways to improve myself.
-I develop web applications using modern and popular technologies.
-Here I showcase my applications to the whole world.
-That's all from me for now.
-Have a good stalking.

 * 🌍  I'm based in Istanbul/Turkey
 * ✉️  You can contact me at [hakandoruk2k@gmail.com](mailto:hakandoruk2k@gmail.com)
 * 🧠  I'm learning whatever i need.